 Carolyn's most memorable moments in her broadcasting career include interviewing President Barack Obama, Oprah, Barbara Walters, and NBA Legends Michael Jordan and Earvin "Magic" Johnson.
 Carolyn has covered everything from hurricanes in North Carolina to former South African President Nelson Mandella's first visit to Michigan after he was set free from prison.
 However, most meaningful to Carolyn is when many of Channel 7's stories have helped change the lives of our viewers whether we offered free flu shots during a shortage across the country, or when we found women in need of mammograms free sites to get the test.

 The YWCA of Western Wayne County named Carolyn their 'Woman of the Year.'
 She has also been honored by the Detroit City Council and Detroit Urban League for her community service and volunteer work in the Metro Detroit area.
 One of Carolyn's passions is speaking out against domestic violence.
 She has reached out and helped many victims of domestic violence and speaks at many area events.

 Carolyn has received several awards for her reporting and anchoring.
-She is an eleven-time Emmy winner, including three Emmy Awards for Best News Anchor.
+She is a 13-time Emmy winner, including three Emmy Awards for Best News Anchor.
 She has also received awards from the Associated Press, the Michigan Association of Broadcasters and was given a special honor by the Karmanos Cancer Institute as one of their "Heroes of Breast Cancer."